By its Nature

 The most fundamental tasks of adventuring— noticing danger, finding hidden Objects

 , and targeting a spell, to name just a few—rely heavily on a character’s ability to see.Darkness

-and other effects that obscure vision can prove a significant hindrance.
+that obscure vision can prove a significant hindrance.

 A given area might be lightly or heavily obscured.
 In a lightly obscured